 At the same time, the City of Richmond is not backing down.
 The city recently voted to form a Joint Powers Authority to attract other communities and cities to pursue similar plans.
 Already, other cities throughout California, including Vallejo, San Francisco, and El Monte in Los Angeles County are evaluating the concept of using eminent domain to reduce the mortgage principals of underwater mortgage holders.

-If you have any questions about the City of Richmond’s plan and how it may affect you, or have any other legal issues relating to the sale, purchase, development or occupancy of your property, contact the Bay Area real estate attorneys at the Law Offices of James G. Schwartz today to arrange a consultation.
+If you have any questions about the City of Richmond’s plan and how it may affect you, or have any other legal issues relating to the sale, purchase, development or occupancy of your property, contact the Bay Area real estate attorneys at Cirrus Law PC today to arrange a consultation.
 We represent all parties in both commercial and resident real estate development, transactions and disputes, including owners and buyers, mortgage companies, and real estate brokers.

 Eminent domain could be used in battle against foreclosures in Richmond, by Robert Rogers, Contra Costa Times